mattbaird/mattbaird.github.io/about.md

   feature: hman.jpg
 ---

-Hi, This is my blog, I'm going to try and write regularly.
+Hi, my name is Matthew Baird.
+This is my blog, I'm going to try and write regularly.
 Famous last words, right?

-### Acknowledgements
-There are a lot of engineers out there that I'm a big fan of:
- * Brian McCallister
- * John Coker
- * Greg Seitz

-### The Name
-This blog needs a name.
-When I figure out out I will change it.